Day 1: Embarkation and Exploration of Longyearbyen

 The embarkation begins at 4 pm.
 Then, making use of a 24-hour polar day, we set off for Longyearbyen.
-We visit interesting Svalbard Museum or the North Pole Expedition Museum as well as the remains of mining equipment.
-Already here we can come across a herd of reindeer among beautiful houses.
-We end the day in one of several atmospheric pubs, enjoying specialties of the northernmost brewery in the world.
+We visit the interesting Svalbard Museum or the North Pole Expedition Museum and the remains of mining equipment.
+We can come across a herd of reindeer among beautiful houses already here.
+We end the day in one of several atmospheric pubs, enjoying the specialties of the northernmost brewery in the world.

 The price includes: